-Having served as a member of the Texas Lottery Commission since 2009, I am proud of the significant support the Texas Lottery continues to provide for Texas education and veterans.
-The Texas Lottery consistently contributes more than \$1 billion annually to the Foundation School Fund, including a record transfer of \$1.432 billion in Fiscal Year (FY) 2018.
+Having served as a member of the Texas Lottery Commission for five years, it has been wonderful to see the significant support the Texas Lottery provides for Texas education and veterans.
+The Texas Lottery consistently contributes more than \$1 billion annually to the Foundation School Fund, including a record transfer of \$1.617 billion in Fiscal Year (FY) 2019.
 Texas school districts use monies from the Foundation School Fund to pay for teacher salaries, utilities, furniture, equipment and other operational expenses.
 Some of these funds are also earmarked to deliver special program services like bilingual education, special education, compensatory education, gifted and talented education, and career and technical education.
-In 2009, the Legislature authorized veteran-themed scratch ticket games with proceeds dedicated to the Texas Veterans Commission administered Fund for Veterans' Assistance providing benefits to Texas veterans and their families.
-The Texas Lottery generated a record transfer to the Fund for Veterans' Assistance with \$18.1 million in FY 2018.
-Through the end of FY 2018, the Texas Lottery has contributed more than \$22 billion to Texas public education and more than \$100 million to Texas veterans since the dedication of such funds by the Texas Legislature.
+In 2009, the Legislature authorized scratch ticket games with proceeds dedicated to the Texas Veterans Commission administered Fund for Veterans' Assistance providing benefits to Texas veterans and their families.
+The Texas Lottery generated a record transfer to the Fund for Veterans' Assistance with \$19.4 million in FY 2019.
+Through the end of FY 2019, the Texas Lottery has contributed more than \$24 billion to Texas public education and more than \$120 million to Texas veterans since the dedication of such funds by the Texas Legislature.